materpillar/Capella-HTML-exporter/README.md

 ### Entrypoint.sh

-You must run eclipse in a virtual framebuffer as it requires a X server.
+You must run Capella in a virtual framebuffer as it requires a X server.
 `Xvfb` is included in the docker image.

 The first step needs to import your project into the Capella workspace.
-Note: It seems that Capella 1.4.2 and 5.0.0 have a bug in the `org.polarsys.kitalpha.doc.gen.business.capella.commandline` function that does not allow to use the `import` flag in there.
+Note: It seems that Capella 1.4.2, 5.0.0 and 5.1.0 have a bug in the `org.polarsys.kitalpha.doc.gen.business.capella.commandline` function that does not allow to use the `import` flag in there.
 Therefore, we use the `validation` app first to import the project into the Capella workspace.